 While critical investments are needed to ensure safe, reliable service and meet industry standards, NTMWD continuously identifies efficiencies and ways to avoid, minimize or defer costs wherever possible across all three services.

-Here are a few major ways we’ve managed costs over the past few years:
+As of September 2020, here are a few major ways we’ve managed costs over the past several years:

 Refinancing bonds each year results in future savings.
+The District has refinanced bonds (in FY20) which will result in an estimated total savings of $27.3 million between 2020 and 2040.
 In FY19, the District refinanced bonds which will result in an estimated total savings of $18.2 million between 2019 and 2039.
 In the previous two fiscal years (FY18 and FY17) the District refinanced bonds estimated to have total savings result of $8.7 million between 2018 and 2029, and an estimated total savings of $18.6 million between 2017 and 2038, respectively.

 The District applied for and received low-interest financing for the Bois d’Arc Lake project through the Texas Water Development Board (TWDB) State Water Implementation Fund of Texas (SWIFT) for the Bois d’Arc Lake project.
 To date, the TWDB has committed $1.477 billion in low-interest financing through the SWIFT funding mechanism.
 Use of SWIFT funding is anticipated to save the District and its ratepayers more than $230 million in interest costs.